GordonZhang2024/log.cc/README.md

 A simple logging library for C++

 ## Usage
-Log.cc is very easy to use.
+> Log.cc is very easy to use.
+>

-To use log.cc, you only need to copy `src/log.cc` and `src/log.h` to your own source directory.
+> To use log.cc for your own project, you only need to copy `src/log.cc` and `src/log.h` to your own source directory.

 ### Example